Health Sciences Careers

 - In addition to Statistics, you may be required to take Calculus

-You may need to have experience in multiple settings, with a variety of patient populations, or a certain number of clinical hours.
+An application may require documented experience across multiple settings, with a variety of patient populations, or for a minimum number of hours.
 Knowing what programs you would like to apply to lets you learn about that school’s requirements and allows you to plan in advance.

 In addition to academic and clinical experiences, your application may include taking entrance exams such as the